1、Funding body: Otto Poon Charitable Foundation

 Short Abstract: This pilot repurposes Hong Kong's HK$150M+ SatRef geodetic infrastructure—designed for surveying—as an all-weather atmospheric observatory.
 By fusing underutilized data from SatRef GNSS, InSAR, and meteorological networks, we will develop a prototype to map atmospheric water vapour at high resolution.
 This seed funding de-risks the methodology for a larger ECF-funded "Environmental Geodetic Digital Twin" for air quality and greenhouse gas forecasting, providing actionable intelligence to the Environmental Protection Department and Hong Kong Observatory.

-Grant/award number: Internal (Non-UGC)- A0061943
+Grant/award number: (Non-UGC)- A0061943

 Total award amount: HKD 200,000